 The trains at Turtle Back have been in existence for decades!
 They take you on a quick journey where you can see parts of South Mountain.
 We love that it’s free!
 It is recommended to go on the train early in the day as lines can be long later in the day.

 Several years ago, the Prehistoric Playground opened our children’s imagination to play as they can slide down the back of a T. Rex. he structures have the appearance of dinosaurs which is why it was added to our list of places to visit if your children love prehistoric creatures.
 Updated in 2017: The Prehistoric Playground now has canopies!

 Your children may also love the animal themed carousel which is next to the Bison.

 Turtle Back built an Education Center which is a wonderful space for formal lessons and classes.
 These offerings which can be a workshop, class or camp are not free but they do provide children the opportunity to learn about the importance of the environment as well as the ability to interact with animals.

 It is important to check the website on a regular basis as programs are offered throughout the calendar year.
 My kids have enjoyed the preschooler classes they have taken as they learned about bears and hibernation.
-They love the opportunity to observe animals in close proximity (like the owl below!).
+They love the opportunity to observe animals in close proximity (like the owl above!).

 Spend Quality Time as a Family